-Currently Dampier Bay provides some limited access to Whakaraupō/Lyttelton Harbour, including the small Dampier Bay Marina which is accessed off Godley Quay.
+Currently Dampier Bay provides some limited access to Whakaraupō / Lyttelton Harbour, including the small Dampier Bay Marina which is accessed off Godley Quay.
 The publicly accessible area of Dampier Bay has poor amenity and is not well connected to Lyttelton township.

-In Phases 2, 3 and 4 of the Dampier Bay development, LPC will develop the landside area at Damper Bay to provide an accessible and attractive commercial development with high-quality public space.
-This space will provide much better public access to this part of the Whakaraupō/Lyttelton Harbour waterfront than is currently provided.
-Figure 8 shows its phases of development.
+LPC will develop the landside area at Damper Bay to provide an accessible and attractive commercial development with high quality public space.
+This space will provide much better public access to this part of the Whakaraupō / Lyttelton Harbour waterfront than is currently provided.

-To progress the expansion and development of the publicly accessible space at Dampier Bay in a way that enhances the public access to the waterfront and achieves a well-integrated, safe, pleasant and accessible area, an Outline Development Plan has been developed for the area, as shown in Figure 9.
+To progress the expansion and development of the publicly accessible space at Dampier Bay in a way that enhances the public access to the waterfront and achieves a well-integrated, safe, pleasant and accessible area, an Outline Development Plan has been developed for the area, as shown in Figure 8.
+Figure 9 shows its phases of development.